jeremy-shannon/jeremy-shannon.github.io/_posts/2017-03-24-FBF-Display-Station.md

 *What's up, man?*

-And the I/O terminal... the inimitable Hewlett-Packard 2645A:
+And the I/O terminal... the inimitable (or *was* it?)
+Hewlett-Packard 2645A:

 ![Alt Text][im03]